madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

    - Track evaluations over time with timestamped reports
    - A/B test different price points in product descriptions

-4. **Marketing Copy**: Use persona reasoning to craft compelling messages
+4. **Marketing Copy**: Use persona intent descriptions to craft compelling messages
    - Review individual evaluations for qualitative insights
-   - Extract common themes from high-intent personas
+   - Extract common themes from high-intent persona intent text

 5. **Feature Prioritization**: Test variations to see which features resonate
    - Generate reports for different feature sets